NVIDIA/TensorRT-LLM/_sources/advanced/speculative-decoding.md.txt

 Furthermore, when integrating Medusa with a standard PyTorch model implementation which may not be as finely tuned as TensorRT-LLM, the potential time savings are more pronounced.

-## Draft-Target-Model Approach
+## Draft-Target-Model

 The Draft-Target-Model involves the use of two distinct models trained independently but sharing the same vocabulary: a smaller Draft model and a larger Target model.
 For example, GPT 125M / 6.7B models can serve as the Draft / Target model.

 There are two styles of using Draft-Target-Model in TensorRT-LLM now.
 The first one is using TensorRT-LLM-BLS in Triton, which more information and detailed steps can be found in this document.
-The second one is using it directly in TensorRT-LLM, which steps can be found in [examples/draft_target_model/README.md](../../../examples/draft_target_model/README.md) and the code can be found in [examples/run.py](../../../examples/run.py).
+The second one is using it directly in TensorRT-LLM, which steps can be found in [examples/draft_target_model/README.md](https://github.com/NVIDIA/TensorRT-LLM/blob/main/examples/draft_target_model/README.md) and the code can be found in [examples/prompt_lookup/run_dtm_pld.py](https://github.com/NVIDIA/TensorRT-LLM/blob/main/examples/prompt_lookup/run_dtm_pld.py).

 The management of Draft and Target models is facilitated through two separate `GptManager` instances.
 It is essential that you to coordinate the interactions between the Draft and Target models effectively.